ALib C++ Library

 Box (*)(const Box&, AString&)

-The return type is Box, which allows the callback function to return objects of arbitrary type, respectively all types that are are equipped to be used with ALib formatters.
+The return type is Box, which allows the callback function to return objects of an arbitrary type, respectively all types that are equipped to be used with ALib formatters.

 The first input parameter provides the data object passed to method Format.
 If the callback functions are dedicated to a property formatter that receives a certain object type (what they usually are), the custom type can be straightly unboxed.